 Max Projection: 7'

-The Sunbrero is the best Edmonton and Calgary awning solution for smaller sized projects.
+The Sunbrero is the best awning solution for smaller sized projects.
 With a maximum width of 24 feet and a maximum projection of 7 feet, the Sunbrero is a stylish add-on to your home and protects your windows and doors from outside elements.
 The Sunbrero is highly customizable- you can have them fixed or manually retractable, customized number of ribs, and a large variety of fabric styles and colours.
-We aim to provide Edmonton and Calgary with the awnings that suit their needs.
+We aim to provide Edmonton with the awnings that suit their needs.